1889-90 Grievance with the SFA

-- Johnston and Lapsley of Third Lanark had previously signed for Sunderland Albion and received £1 each so should be regarded as professional players.
+- Johnstone and McFarlane of Third Lanark had previously signed for Sunderland Albion and received £1 each so should be regarded as professional players.

 - Third Lanark played Sunderland Albion and the Thirds share was split between the players rather than given to the club.
 This effectively made them a professional club.

 - Johnston and McFarlane had received payments directly from Third Lanark and were professional players.

 Third Lanark denied the claims.
 The elements of the protest about the match interruptions seem specious given the evidence that Thistle supporters were the cause of the delays.
 The assertions of professionalism were something that the SFA had struggled to make decisions about in recent months.

 At the next SFA meeting the following decisions were made.